UbiquityRobotics/learn/noetic/quickstart/microsd.md

 **NOTE:** When the Raspberry Pi boots for the first time, it resizes the file system to fill the SD card, this can make the first boot take some time.

-If you want to use our image for something other than our robots, please read this document.

 Our image comes up as a Wifi access point.
 The SSID is `ubiquityrobotXXXX` where `XXXX` is part of the MAC address.
 The wifi password is `robotseverywhere`.

 Once connected, it is possible to log into the Pi with `ssh ubuntu@10.42.0.1` with a password of `ubuntu`.
 If you connect up a keyboard and mouse enter the password `ubuntu` at the prompt.